 Counties represented: Alameda, Contra Costa, Marin, Napa, San Francisco, San Mateo, Santa Clara, Solano, Sonoma

-View the 2012 Next 10 snapshot of Bay Area's key demographic and economic trends, including population demographics, education attainment, household income, employment change by industry, unemployment levels, and job gains and losses.
+View a Next 10 snapshot of the Bay Area's key demographic and economic trends, including population demographics, education attainment, household income, employment change by industry, unemployment levels, and job gains and losses.

 Photo Credit: Bernard Gagnon